Siemens locates plant for chargers in Carrollton, Texas

 In the USA, the German engineering giant Siemens has selected a site for its second US electric mobility manufacturing hub.
 The facility is meant to enable the goal of manufacturing more than a million EV chargers for US markets over the next three years.

 The facility will be located in Carrollton in Texas.
-The already existing plant on the site that covers 80,000 square feet (around 7432 square metres) is to be retrofitted.
+The existing plant on the site that covers 80,000 square feet (around 7432 square metres) is to be retrofitted.
 The company says this will enable it to “ramp up quickly to meet significant EV market and customer demand.”

 “In the next decade, the United States will need millions of chargers to support the rise in EV adoption.
 With this investment, Siemens is continuing to grow our US EV charging manufacturing footprint to help answer this call and continue preparing the nation’s infrastructure as we steadily head to an all-electric future,” said John DeBoer, head of Siemens eMobility North America.
 “We’re committed to bringing production closer to where it’s needed so we can meet the growing demand for EV chargers quickly while also creating high-skilled, quality manufacturing jobs and supporting regional supply chains.”